 - 1 tbsp. butter or a splash of cream

 - Preheat oven to 375º.
-Dry the pork tenderloin well with paper toweling.
+Rinse the pork tenderloin and dry well with paper toweling.
 If the roast (like most tenderloins) is tapered at one end, cut it into 2 sections (crosswise across the roast) to make 1 thin section and 1 thick section.
 Season generously with salt and pepper.

 - Heat a large cast-iron skillet over medium-high heat and add the vegetable oil.
 While the pan heats, mix the mustard, garlic, rosemary, and herb mix; set aside.
 Mix the root vegetables with the olive oil, salt, and pepper.